AhmedTawfiqM/Starter-Android-Library/README.md

 - please :star: if you like the idea!

+## Acknowledgments
+- Big thanks to all who have contributed, raised an issue or simply find use in this project.
+Cheers!

 ## Check my last lecture about Clean architecture and Clean Code [Lecture](https://www.youtube.com/watch?v=kFll5whDTJc&t=759s&ab_channel=AHMEDTAWFIQ)